I am an associate professor at the Center for Business Innovation, which is based at the

 I infrequently blog.

 - Sandström, C., Berglund, H. and Magnusson, M. (2014).
 Symmetric Assumptions in the Theory of Disruptive Innovation - Theoretical and Managerial Implications .
-Creativity and Innovation Management. forthcoming
+Creativity and Innovation Management.
+23(4): 472-483.

-The literature on disruptive innovation has convincingly explained why many established firms encounter problems under conditions of discontinuous change; incumbents fail to invest in new technologies that are not demanded by their existing customers.
+The literature on disruptive innovation has convincingly explained why many established firms encounter problems under conditions of discontinuous change.
+Incumbents fail to invest in new technologies that are not demanded by their existing customers.
 This argument is grounded in resource dependency theory and the associated assumption that existing customers control a firm’s internal resource allocation processes.
-While convincingly explaining the problem of disruptive innovation, there is still much to do in terms of developing managerial solutions.
-We argue that a key reason why such solutions are lacking can be found in the asymmetric theoretical assumptions underpinning the original theory of disruptive innovation; assumptions which constrain on the scope of potential solutions.
-Specifically, we identify two related forms of asymmetry in the theory of disruptive innovation.
+While the problem of disruptive innovation has been convincingly explained, there is still a need for managerial solutions.
+We argue that a key reason why such solutions are lacking can be found in the asymmetric assumptions made in the original theory of disruptive innovation.
+Specifically, we identify two related forms of asymmetry.
 First, the focal (incumbent) firm is treated as a collection of heterogeneous actors with different preferences, incentives and competencies, whereas firms in the surrounding environment are treated as if they contained no such heterogeneity.
-Second, the focal (incumbent) firm is treated as if controlled by the firms in its environment, whereas the focal firm itself is incapable of exerting any such control.
-In this paper we argue that a more symmetric theory of disruptive innovation - i.e. one that treats all similar entities in the same way - opens up for a range of interesting and fruitful managerial solutions.
+Second, the theory of disruptive innovation describes incumbents as controlled by their environment, but has failed to recognize that the environment can also be influenced.
+In this paper we argue that a more symmetric theory of disruptive innovation — i.e. one that treats all similar entities in the same way — opens up for a range of interesting managerial solutions.

 - Berglund, H. (2014).
 Between Cognition and Discourse: Phenomenology and the Study of Entrepreneurship.
 International Journal of Entrepreneurial Behaviour & Research.
 Special Issue: Embracing Qualitative Research Philosophies and Methods. forthcoming